A whole chicken is perfect for a family meal or small dinner party. But when you're just cooking for one or two, that's a heck of a lot of bird.

 If you couldn't tell by now, we love tortilla pizzas.
 It's the perfect way to use up leftover ingredients--just add the toppings and bake!
 Shred your second chicken breast over your bruschetta mix for a quick, flavourful and nutritious lunch.

-Add Bruschetta Flatbread to your meal plan here.
+Click here to add Bruschetta Flatbread to your client’s meal plan.

 Day 4: Cleaned Up Ramen